WSU College of Nursing Simulation Lab

 Rarely, schools will only offer one course that covers general, organic, and biochemistry (GOB) chemistry in one package.
 If you would like to see if that will work for us, please contact an academic advisor for a chemistry review by providing that course’s syllabus.

 Human Growth & Development across the Lifespan 34Developmental Psychology will be approved only if it addresses conception through death.
-Courses only covering conception through adolescent development will not be approved, unless coupled with a course covering adulthood through death.
+Courses only covering conception through adolescent development will not be approved, unless coupled with a secondary course covering adulthood through death.

 Human Nutrition 34 Sports nutrition not acceptable.